tdjsnelling/sqtracker/README.md

 Pull requests are welcome!
 If you fork sqtracker and think you have made some improvements, please open a pull request so other users deploying sqtracker from this repository can also get the benefits.

 Please see the [CONTRIBUTING](./CONTRIBUTING.md) document for guidance on code style etc.

+## Donations

+A lot of hard work goes into building and maintaining sqtracker.
+If you're feeling kind, my PayPal link is in the GitHub "Sponsor this project" section.
+If you would prefer a different method, please reach out to me on Discord.

 ## License